Electrical CAD to Mechanical CAD Interchange - CircuitWorks™

 CircuitWorks also includes a common library of 3D electrical components to help all designers work to company standards.
-You can even run an electronic cooling analysis inside SolidWorks to check for proper cooling of electronic devices.
+You can import thermal properties with components and run an electronic cooling analysis inside SolidWorks to check for proper cooling of electronic devices.

 Key functionality includes the ability to:

 - Exchange data with CircuitWorks using IDF, ProStep (IDX) or PADS (*.ASC) formats

 - Create PCB outlines, keep-out/keep-in areas, locations of major components, and maximum heights—then pass the design to electronics designers